sphan07/sp25-cse110-lab3/standup.md

 ---

-## Shared Notes
+## Important/Overall Notes
 - Upcoming deadlines:
   - Task or milestone due on
 - Items to discuss:
-  - Topic or concern
+  - Topic or concerns + analyze where we can improve as a team after standup summary

-## Important Topics
   - what is needed to improve on current project